mlavi/calmbootcamp/udacity/hce/2/outline.md

       - Concept: Cloud-init for basic, dynamic, secure configuration
         - cloud-init is YAML, space is critical
         - trouble shooting can be difficult and implementations can vary by OS version
+        - Calm can also provision a Windows VMs with SysPrep, the analog to cloud-init.
     - Concept: Calm governance consists of providers, projects, RBAC, and the Marketplace workflow publishing process
     - Concept: Calm \> Settings \> Providers
         - When PC is deployed on AHV, the host cluster is automatically configured out of the box.
         - Optional: Show Back Costs for VM vCPU, memory, storage dimensions
-        - This is where you add other clouds and hypervisors, just requires credentials and network access from Calm+PC.
+        - Calm Providers can add multiple clouds and hypervisors, just requires credentials and network access from Calm+PC.
+        - Calm Providers can also use Kubernetes, but we'll use the AHV VM provider in course 2.
+        - In course 3, we will add a public cloud provider to accomplish a hybrid cloud application deployment.
     - Concept: Calm \> Projects
         - Extended from PC projects
         - Includes Calm Roles: RBAC levels of project admin, developer, consumer, operator (slide)